LegendsModding/minecraft-legends-docs/BSharpReferenceSheet.md

 declare type GameLoadBootstrapCallback = (isSaveLoaded: boolean) => void

 /**
- * Similiar to Bootstrap.
+ * Similar to Bootstrap.
 The name of the snippet should match the rule that is being reacted to.
  * Passes along the value of the rule as a parameter.
  * No listener required.
 All rule initialized snippets will fire at the beginning of a new game.
  */